Updated July 2022

 Collection of personal information

-i) Beacon Legal will, from time to time, receive and store personal information you enter onto our website, provide to us directly or given to us in other forms.
+i) Beacon Legal will, from time to time, receive and store personal information you enter onto our website, App or through marketing responses, provided to us directly or given to us in other forms.

 ii) You may provide basic information such as your name, phone number, address and email address to enable us to send information, provide updates and process your product or service order.
 We may collect additional information at other times, including but not limited to, when you provide feedback, when you provide information about your personal or business affairs, change your content or email preference, respond to surveys and/or promotions.